Kaushikjas10/Liquefaction-XGBoost-SHAP-Jas-Dodagoudar/README.md

 # Release notes:
 ## Update 28-03-2024:
 The final version of the hands-on demonstration of the developed model is uploaded: Implement_CPT_MODEL_KJGRD_SDEE_v1.1.ipynb.
+An interactive online video tutorial will be uploaded soon in the next release.